StarLegacy/StarLegacy.Wiki/Starships/Particle Shields.md

 ### Class 0.8i (8 block radius)

-> These shields take 10% damage as long as their health is above 80%.
+> 0.8i shields only take 10% of the damage they receive as long as their health is above 80%.

 #### Materials needed